linux-system-roles/auto-maintenance/README.md

 The clone check is not perfect, so be sure to check manually.

 ### rpm_release
-Use `USE_MD=1` to generate the new CHANGELOG text in Markdown.
-By default, it will use reStructuredText (.rst).
+Use `USE_RST=1` to generate the new CHANGELOG text in rST.
+By default, it will use Markdown (.md).
 Use this to generate the following files:
-* new-cl.rst or .md - The new text to add to the CHANGELOG.rst or .md
+* new-cl.md or .rst - The new text to add to the CHANGELOG.md or .rst
 * cl-spec - The new text to add to the spec %changelog section
 * git-commit-msg - The git commit message

 For example - I have several BZ in POST that I am doing a new build for ITR 8.8.0.
 The new version will be 1.22.0.
-NOTE that the version in CHANGELOG.rst is different from the version in the spec file - so you will need to add the `-N` for the RELEASE for the spec file version in cl-spec.
+NOTE that the version in CHANGELOG.md is different from the version in the spec file - so you will need to add the `-N` for the RELEASE for the spec file version in cl-spec.
-I want to update the CHANGELOG.rst, the spec %changelog, and the git commit message with the information from all of these BZ, formatted in the correct manner for all of these.
+I want to update the CHANGELOG.md, the spec %changelog, and the git commit message with the information from all of these BZ, formatted in the correct manner for all of these.
 You will need to edit all 3 files:
-* Edit CHANGELOG.rst and add the contents of new-cl.rst in the right place
+* Edit CHANGELOG.md and add the contents of new-cl.md in the right place
 * Edit the spec file to add cl-spec in the right place, and ensure the name and email are correct.
 * Edit the git-commit-msg with the correct git subject line.
 You can then